 You don't have to spend money on food that comes in plastic containers.
 Make your own hummus by mashing up 1 or 2 tins of chick peas with a good clove or two of garlic and some salt, tahini and lemon juice.
 For chocolate pudding all you need is some Alpro custard and cocoa powder, mixed up together just as you would do if you were making a drink of cocoa.
-Mix a little powder in a spot of custard to make a smooth paste and then top it up.
+Mix a small amount of powder in a spot of custard to make a smooth paste and then top it up.
 But make sure to eat it on the day you make it because otherwise it loses its consistency overnight.

 It looks to me that BBC3 is all about young adults with beautiful hair, classical torsos and glowing smiles having loads of fun and kissing each other.
 If you turn the telly onto the news channel there might well be an item about the problems of young people being bullied and feeling suicidal because they have a poor body image and consider themselves not pretty enough.
 I'm a wee bit surprised that nobody has made the obvious connection.

 DEHENNA DAVISON, MP for Bishop Auckland in County Durham, is a radge, who finds it unusually difficult to recognise the difference between ordinary folk with conservative views and right wing extremist bams.
 She's been looking foolish for another reason recently; she sent a comic tweet saying that Richard Leonard is unpopular in Scotland because of his Lancashire accent.
 You'd think that the MP for Bishop Auckland would know the difference between Lancashire and Yorkshire, which borders County Durham and is where Richard Leonard comes from.

 Richard Leonard grew up in Malton, which is only 50 miles away, as the crow flies, from Bishop Auckland.
 Ms Davison herself comes from Sheffield, which, of course, means that she is from Yorkshire too.
 Chuffin 'ell!